Promote your music online

 -there are options to share in many different ways

 -you can create playlists and share those

--you have the possibility to upload your own images and banners
+-you can upload your images and banners

 Audio of Video?

 And the switch between audio to video is not a problem.
-If you don’t have a live show, custom created clip or some other videos that could fit your music, just add a picture with some basic information, like where people can find you (website, social platforms and such) and create a video with it.
+If you don’t have a live show, custom created clip or some other videos that could fit your music, just add a picture with some necessary information, like where people can find you (website, social platforms and such) and create a video with it.

 So what are you waiting for, sign up on youtube and upload your first songs!

-Nr 3 – iTunes, Spotify and all the other paid streaming sites.
+Nr 3 – iTunes, Spotify, and all the other paid streaming sites.

 Yep, you don’t have to pay to get your music on iTunes or Spotify, just sign up on Routenote by clicking this link and you’re good to go.